Home Programme

 In particular the Autumn School will focus on:

-"Leading to successful eco-innovation: a development programme"
+"Leading to successful innovation: a development programme"